miruken/Specification/README.md

 > Miruken handles()'s your application!

 ## What does Miruken mean?
 Miru and ken are Japanese words which mean perceive, see, observe, behold or view.
 Put miru and ken together and you have **Miruken**.
 Miruken means "a view of a view" or composition.
-We enable composition of your code and you user interface.
+We enable composition of your code and your UI.

 ###miru, ken 見